 It cannot be said enough.
 Remote workers are just as much at risk of burnout as in-office workers.
-(They may even be more at risk!)
+(They may even be more at-risk!)
 Burnout isn’t just about working too much.
-It is caused by a Petri dish blend of the never-ending task list mixed with your computer always staring at you from the corner of the room and compounded with additional daily stressors.
-In other words, at the end of an in-office work day, you physically remove yourself from work.
+It is caused by a Petri-dish-blend of the never-ending task list, mixed with your computer always staring at you from the corner of the room, and compounded with additional daily stressors.
+In other words, at the end of an in-office workday, you physically remove yourself from work.
 If you work from home, you don’t – and therefore lack the psychological signal that it’s time to put work away.
-When we answer an email from the couch at 9PM after having been at work all day, we feel dignified.
-When we answer an email at 9PM at home after working from home all day, we’re still at work.
+When we answer an email from the couch at 9PM after working all day, we feel dignified.
+When we answer an email at 9PM at home after working from home all day, we’re still working.

-Please, if you feel yourself over stressed and at risk of burnout, communicate that and talk through it with your manager.
+If you feel over-stressed and at risk of burnout, please communicate and talk through it with your manager.

 2. Stay Flexible

-If your organization is going from zero remote workers to all, or a few to more, it’s crucial to stay flexible.
+Suppose your organization is going from zero remote workers to all or a few to more.
+In that case, it’s crucial to stay flexible.
 Know that processes are going to need to be reworked.
 Lines of communication need to be reorganized.
 There will be a transition period!
 So, stay flexible.

 3. Learn Something New

-A new hobby might help you find ways to balance a work at home and live at home life, but what I really mean is that you should learn something new about your job.
-It can become very important to have cross-trained team members, and you may want to help in other areas should someone be out for a length of time.
+A new hobby might help you find ways to balance a work-at-home and live-at-home life, but what I really mean is that you should learn something new about your job.
+It can become imperative to have cross-trained team members, and you may want to help in other areas should someone be out for a length of time.

 Reach out to your team leads and managers for those resources if you aren’t sure – or ask which area might be most helpful to learn.